Proud to be a Canadian Company

 Move and Install

 The service team will retrieve the table from another floor or another location entirely, bring it directly to the new area and install.
-This includes a relevel.
+This includes levelling the table.

 Dismantle and Move